lunarmodules/ldoc/doc/doc.md

 If your coding standards require a boilerplate copyright notice, then the `-B` flag or `boilerplate=true` will make LDoc ignore the first comment of each module.

+Common commenting patterns like '---- (text) -----' are exempted, since they are often used for programmer-facing documentation.

 ### Tags